srinivas-skr/MorseCrypto-Tool/README.md

     Decrypted message: SECRET
     ```

-## Morse Code Conversion

 ### Morse Code Table

-## Morse Code Conversion

-### Morse Code Table

-Here's a compact and easy-to-copy table of Morse code for each letter and digit:
+Here's a easy-to-copy table of Morse code for each letter and digit:

 | **Character** | **Morse Code** |
 |:--------------|:---------------|